 Do good work and market it well.
 Make this late capitalist hellscape your bitch, on your terms.
 Let the #witchesofinstagram light the way!
 And by that, I mean LITERALLY pay your utility bill.” -Kaitlin Coppock, Sphere + Sundry

 “This is just wrong!
 I've had to keep the truth about me being a practitioner (bruja) quiet for a long time for fear of not being accepted….
 Being a witch is not a trend!
 It is a spiritual way of life, a belief system, a learned & practiced culture.
 Passed down by family in most cases.
 I learned much of what I do from my Grandmother.” –Denise Garcia

 “On the one hand, we don't really have a consistent culture in the Pagan community that can really be “appropriated.”
 But why the Frigg would anyone pay $42 for some sage, a crystal, some dubious oils, and a cheap tarot deck.” –Brian Russell

 This isn't the first time spiritual trends have raised eyebrows when it comes to ethics.
 The eco-impact of crystals and the sustainability of white sage (commonly used in “smudging” rituals) are two other issues that come to mind.

-Whether you're for or against big businesses offering spiritual goods, it's important to be mindful about what you choose to support.
+Whether you're for or against big businesses or an advertising agency offering spiritual goods, it's important to be mindful about what you choose to support.
 You might opt to shop with smaller businesses, source or create your own supplies, or go minimal to sidestep the issue altogether.